 Stockton, Hunterdon County, New Jersey Property Taxes

-Median Stockton, NJ effective property tax rate: 2.58%, significantly higher than the national median of 1.02%, but lower than the New Jersey state median of 2.82%.
+Median Stockton, New Jersey effective property tax rate: 2.68%, significantly lower than the national median of 1.02%, and lower than the New Jersey state median of 2.88%.

 How are property taxes in Hunterdon calculated?

-Property taxes in Stockton, NJ are calculated based on the tax assessed value, which is often lower than the actual market value due to property tax exemptions such as the homestead or senior exemption.
+Property taxes in Stockton, New Jersey are calculated based on the tax assessed value, which is often lower than the actual market value due to property tax exemptions such as the homestead or senior exemption.

 Understanding Stockton's property tax system, exemptions, and reduction opportunities can lead to significant savings.
 Regardless of where you live in Stockton, knowing local tax details benefits homeowners and investors.